nigelpoulton/ckad/README.md

 ## Pull requests

-I **won't** be accept PRs for additional content.
+I **won't** accept PRs for additional content.
 This is because the content relates to the Pluralsight video courses.

 I **will** accept PRs for typos and other errata.